spywhere/Javatar/README.md

 ### Javatar Packages
 Javatar required packages file (*.javatar-packages) to correctly import necessary Java's packages.
 These files contain all classes, fields, methods and packages to use with Javatar.

 Javatar Packages file is a JSON file.
-You can read more details about each key and value in Proto.javatar-packages located within Javatar's Java folder.
+You can read more details about each key and value in Proto.javatar-packages located within Javatar's Java folder (can be accessed via *Preferences > Package Settings > Proto.javatar-packages* or via command palette by type *"Javatar Proto"*).

-However, their are 2 special keys that is not normally used within Javatar Packages which are...
+However, their are 2 special keys that are not normally used within Javatar Packages which are...

 * experiment
 	* Set this to `true` to exclude this package from Javatar's packages list.